 By Khaled Diab

-When Netanyahu’s election victory was declared, rather than grieve, Arabs in Israel were out on the streets celebrating.
+When the election victory of Binyamin Netanyahu was declared, rather than grieve, Arabs in Israel were out on the streets celebrating.

 Wednesday 25 March 2015